guettli/programming-guidelines/README.md

 I mean the places in the GUI and all the non-user visible places which are only visible for the department developing the software.

-Consitency on the GUI is a must.
-Consitency in the other places makes sense.
+Consistency on the GUI is a must.
+Consistency in other places makes sense.

-Sometimes is makes sense.
+Sometimes it makes sense.
 It depends.

 The spirit of the future lies in your hand.
 You are always able to influence the upcoming months.